lemmingapex/FabricSimulator/README.md

 FabricSimulator
 ===============

-Simulates cloth using the physics springs
+Simulates cloth using the physics of springs